 “I’m trying to do the best I can,” he said.
 “I don’t know if we’ll be ready for this next week,” he said in terms of timing.

-Assembly Committee Hears Cannabis Legislation Testimony
+New Jersey Assembly Committee Hears Cannabis Legislation Testimony

 Nathan gave testimony for labeling and standards for dosing.